sugarlabs/turtleblocksjs/guide/README.md

 10. Advanced Boxes
 ------------------

-Sometimes it is more convenient to compute the name of a box than to specify it explicitly.
-(Note that the Do block affrds a similar mechanism for computing the names of actions.)
+Sometimes it is more convenient to compute the name of a *Box* than to specify it explicitly.
+(Note that the *Do* block affords a similar mechanism for computing the names of actions.)

 In the following examples, we use this to accumulate the results of